Marie-Jean-Léon, Marquis d'Hervey de Saint Denys: Early life and education

-Contributions to Sinology
+Contributions to China studies

-Hervey de Saint Denys made an intense study of Chinese, and in 1851 D'Hervey published his Recherches sur l'agriculture et l'horticulture des Chinois (Transl: Research on the agriculture and horticulture of the Chinese), in which he dealt with the plants and animals that potentially might be able to be acclimatized to and introduced in Western countries.
-He translated as well Chinese texts as some Chinese stories, not of classical interest, but valuable for the light they throw on Chinese culture and customs.
+Hervey de Saint Denys made an intense study of the Chinese language, and published works on ethnography and on the history and literature of China.
+In 1851 he published Recherches sur l'agriculture et l'horticulture des Chinois (Research on the agriculture and horticulture of the Chinese), which detailed Chinese plants and animals that might be potentially acclimatized to and introduced in Western countries.